clementbernardd/RNA_assessment/README.md

 An update of the RNA Assessment repo.
 I just modify some lines that seemed to don't work, and I added different files that were all located in a `__init__` file.
 I added also a layer to separate and have a consistent way of using the different scores.
+The files created by MC-Annotate are stored in `/tmp` folder.

 ## Installation - Docker